-Today’s DIY is kind of an instant gratification for you and me.
+Today’s DIY Sharpie art bowls are kind of instant gratifications for you and me.
 We are going to pretend that we are ceramic artists, and create our own hand painted designs with… a blue Sharpie marker!

-There are three video tutorials to walk you step by step to create each of the three bowls.
+There are three video tutorials to walk you step by step to create each of the three Sharpie art bowls.

 Have you seen how many Sharpie mugs on Pinterest that suggest you to bake them at 250 to 450F degrees?
 Please don’t do it!!

-I will share at the end why you should NOT bake your Sharpie mugs, bowls, etc, and what to do instead.
+I will share at the end why you should NOT bake your DIY Sharpie art bowls or mugs, etc, and what to do instead.

 ( Some of the helpful resources are affiliate links.
 Full disclosure here. )